The search strategy for a systematic review needs to be as comprehensive as possible in order to capture all studies relevant to the review question.

 It is important to establish a method for managing the search results retrieved via your search strategy.

-Reference management software such as EndNote are commonly used in systematic reviews for exporting all search results from final database searches so that the studies can be screened and inclusion/exclusion criteria applied.
+Reference management software such as EndNote are commonly used in systematic reviews for exporting all search results from final database searches so that duplicates can be removed and the records managed.